Skip Navigation

 White nose syndrome

-White-nose syndrome (WNS) (external link) is a fungus that grows on an affected bat’s face, ears and wings.
-It is not known to cause any human health issues.
+White-nose syndrome is a fungus that grows on an affected bat’s face, ears and wings and reduces their ability to survive hibernation.

 TOP